 After you've cleaned and scrubbed your jewelry, rinse it off in another bowl with warm water and pat it dry with a soft cloth.
 Make sure to avoid using paper towels or anything rough that could scratch your jewelry.

 To give your silver and gold an extra shine, use a jewelry polishing cloth.
 These cloths are specifically designed to remove tarnish/fine scratches and restore shine to your jewelry.
 Even a little jewelry cloth can last a long time.
 Keep using it until it no longer clean, even if it looks really dirty.

-Don’t use jewelry cloth on plated jewelry as repeated use will take off the plating.
+Don’t use jewelry cloth on plated or vermeil jewelry as repeated use will take off the plating.